Over 15 Years Of Bankruptcy Guidance For Jackson And Folsom Residents

 Bankruptcy is often a confusing and stressful process.
-Working with a bankruptcy law attorney will give you the best chance of a desired end result so you can erase your debts and move forward.
+Working with a Sacramento area bankruptcy law attorney will give you the best chance of a desired end result so you can erase your debts and move forward.

 What Is Chapter 7 Bankruptcy?

-One of the drawbacks to filing for bankruptcy is that it harms your credit.
+One of the drawbacks to filing bankruptcy is that it harms your credit.
 However, your credit can improve within a matter of months.

 There are many steps involved in filing for bankruptcy, but the first step is to take a means test to verify whether you are eligible.
 If you pass the means test, you must then take a credit counseling course before you file.